collective/collective.recipe.backup/src/collective/recipe/backup/tests/blobs.rst

     ... backup_blobs = true
     ... """)
     >>> print system(buildout) # doctest:+ELLIPSIS
-    Uninstalling backup.
-    Installing backup.
     While:
+      Installing.
+      Getting section backup.
-      Installing backup.
+      Initializing section backup.
-    Error: backup_blobs is true, but no blob_storage could be found.
+    Error: No blob_storage found.
+You must specify one.
+To ignore this, set 'backup_blobs = false' in the [backup] section.
     <BLANKLINE>

 Combining blob_backup=false and only_blobs=true will not work::